PhilRunninger/vim-robots/README.md

 # Vim Robots

 ## Introduction
-This is a Vim plugin implementation of the classic game.
-Check out the [Wikipedia article](https://en.wikipedia.org/wiki/Chase_(video_game)) about the game to learn its history.
+This is a Vim plugin implementation of the classic game Robots.
+Check out this [Wikipedia article](https://en.wikipedia.org/wiki/Chase_(video_game)) to learn its history.

 There is one key difference between the classic game and this modern Vim update.
 The original version is based on a Cartesian grid, with movement in the usual 8 directions,...